 When it comes to building inclusive brand and marketing campaigns start with empathy and get curious.
 Find ways to uncover how people might feel left out from a product or experience.
 It isn’t about perfection when running these campaigns, we are all still learning.
 What matters is that you are trying to be inclusive and representative in your strategy and you’re willing to ask questions and keep an open mind.

 Use real customers or employees that have unique backgrounds and stories to share.
 When you add a human element, it helps people connect and see themselves within your brand.

 Inclusive marketing is more than just a photo of diverse people.
 The new face of marketing amplifies common human values regardless of age, gender and ethnicity across the entire company, not just the marketing department.
 Building an inclusive brand is a business strategy that offers valuable ROI.
 The inclusivity of a marketing strategy shouldn’t be an add-on, it should be THE marketing strategy.

 Include your entire market with inclusive storytelling.
 You’ll not only be able to reach a larger audience, but you have the opportunity to solve problems for groups that you probably haven’t thought about before.
 As the world becomes smaller with the growth of technology and digitalization, we are looking at a global consumer.
-Spend time researching to understand who the people are that you are talking too and new trending consumer mindsets.
-Global companies need to shift thinking to be more empathetic to their actual customers.
+Spend time researching to understand who the people are that you are talking to and new trending consumer mindsets.
+Global companies need to shift their thinking to be more empathetic to their actual customers.